FCLAY1977/Fantasy-Football-Data-Proj/README.md

 Created a pivot table to summarize average fantasy points by position and team.
 This pivot table provided a concise overview of fantasy point distribution across different positions and teams.

-Matplotlib/Seaborn Plot:
+### Matplotlib/Seaborn Plot:

-Created bar charts to visualize average fantasy points by position and maximum fantasy points by position using matplotlib.
 These bar charts provided visual representations of the data and allowed for easy identification of trends.

 ### README.md:

-Included a well-written README.md file with project overview, instructions, and explanations.
+Included an organizationally written README.md file with project overview, instructions, and explanations.

 ### Code Organization: